 - Spinal cord injury

-Treatment to reverse nerve damage is most often not possible.
-Current treatment options focus on managing your symptoms and preventing further problems.
-Treatment can be complicated, involving medication, lifestyle changes and possibly surgery.
-How well you do will depend on the cause of the problem and if it can be effectively treated or managed.
+Treatment to reverse nerve damage is typically not possible.
+Current treatment options can be complicated, involving medication, lifestyle changes and possibly surgery and focus only on managing your symptoms and preventing further problems.
+How well you do will depend on the cause of the problem.

 Can stem cell therapy improve symptoms of autonomic neuropathy?